 Using heavily armed police forces, including special elite units and the military, Lukashenko and his generals turned the streets of Belarussian cities into a blood bath.
 Peaceful citizens are being beaten with batons, gassed with tear gas, ran over by military trucks, shot at with rubber bullets and even live ammunition, and pelleted with stun grenades.
 At least several people have been killed.

-To hide its crimes, the Belarusian government shut down Internet midday Sunday, making it extremely difficult to get the news from Belarus.
-Suddenly, Belarus, the IT hub of Europe, became a black spot on the map, cut-off from the world, a new North Korea.
+To hide its crimes, the Belarusian government shut down the Internet midday Sunday, making it extremely difficult to get the news from Belarus.
+Suddenly, Belarus, the IT hub of Europe, became a black spot on the map, cut off from the world, a new North Korea.
 As I am writing this, Internet still has not been fully restored.

 Notwithstanding the brutal actions by the illegitimate government, Belarusians keep protesting and fighting for their freedom.
 The protests remain peaceful.
 Yet, the police and military continue to carry out criminal orders by viciously and sadistically beating up ordinary citizens, including children and women.
 More than 7,000 innocent people have been arrested in the last three days, including more than a dozen of journalists.